VetandTech

 Yes

-Preferred for small cats
+Preferred for accurate dosing in small cats

 Yes